 - 2 large eggs, lightly beaten

-- 6 tbsp (3oz) unsalted butter, melted and cooled slightly
+- 6 tablespoon (3 ounces) unsalted butter, melted and cooled slightly

 - Peel the beet, chop it into rough pieces, and process it in the food processor until smooth.1 medium beet

-- Into the measuring cup with the buttermilk, add the eggs, vanilla extract, vinegar, and cooled butter and whisk it all together.1 cup buttermilk, measured ideally in a 2 cup measuring cup, 2 large eggs, lightly beaten, 1 tsp vanilla extract, 1 tsp white vinegar, 6 tbsp (3oz) unsalted butter, melted and cooled slightly
+- Into the measuring cup with the buttermilk, add the eggs, vanilla extract, vinegar, and cooled butter and whisk it all together.1 cup buttermilk, measured ideally in a 2 cup measuring cup, 2 large eggs, lightly beaten, 1 teaspoon vanilla extract, 1 teaspoon white vinegar, 6 tablespoon (3 ounces) unsalted butter, melted and cooled slightly

 - Add the beets and liquid ingredients to the dry ingredients and stir only until the dry ingredients are mixed in.
 Do not over stir.

 - Preheat your waffle iron and cook the waffles as directed.

 If you make these beet waffles or have questions about how to make them, please leave a comment or rating here.

 Week 1: New Year new recipe – blueberry galette